taariqelliott/Develop-Carolina-Full-Stack-Project/README.md

 # Fullstack Project Hypothesis Statements

-## Overview

-This project aims to develop three fullstack applications, each driven by a unique hypothesis statement.
-Each statement outlines a specific problem, proposes a solution, identifies the target users, and defines expected outcomes and success metrics.
-The goal is to confirm or refute each hypothesis through development and user feedback.

-## Hypothesis Statements

 ### Hypothesis Statement 1

 - **Problem**: Harry Potter fans struggle to find and connect with like-minded enthusiasts on broad social media platforms.